D.C. United: Soehn era, U.S. Open Cup title (2007–2009)

 Nowak left United as head coach to become an assistant under Bob Bradley with the United States men's national soccer team.
 Nowak was replaced by his assistant Tom Soehn, who coached the club starting in 2007.
 The 2007 squad, largely built by Nowak, had a historically successful regular season in MLS.
 Led by the likes of Luciano Emilio, Fred, Ben Olsen, and Christian Gómez, United finished the regular season atop the MLS table, winning the Supporters' Shield for a then-MLS record fourth time, and for the second consecutive season.
 Finishing the season with 55 points in 30 games, United set a club record in points per game (1.8), and lead the league in total goals (56).
 It was the first time in MLS history a franchise won the Shield in consecutive seasons.
 Outside of MLS play during the 2007 season, the club participated in the CONCACAF Champions' Cup, reaching the semifinals; the Copa Sudamericana, being eliminated in the opening round; the North American SuperLiga, reaching the quarterfinals; and the U.S. Open Cup, being eliminated in the third round.
 In September 2007, Dave Kasper was promoted from the club's Technical Director to the team's General Manager, which as of 2022, is a position he still holds.

 Following the 2007 season, the club failed to qualify for the MLS Cup Playoffs for five consecutive seasons.
 During this stretch, United's lone major title came in 2008, when they won the U.S. Open Cup.
 In league play during the 2008 and 2009 campaigns, United faltered at the tail-end of each season, ultimately causing them to miss out on the playoffs.
-Following the end of the 2009 campaign, Soehn resigned as head coach of United, thus ending the Sohen era with two major titles in three seasons.
+Following the end of the 2009 campaign, Soehn resigned as head coach of United, thus ending the Soehn era with two major titles in three seasons.
 To date, Soehn is the most recent manager at United to win two or more major titles during their tenure as head coach.